ceautery/advent/2023/day01/README.md

 ...due to the way regex position markers work.

-My solve for this used a combo of empty string match, lookahead assertions, and capture groups.
-I'm happy with it, and it reads well to me, but in general I like writing code that novices can follow without much effort.
-In this case, unless you live and breathe regular expressions, it's going to be hard to decipher what my regex is doing.
+My solve for this used a combo of an empty string match, lookahead assertion, and capture groups.
 If you aren't a regex nerd, a perfectly valid solve for part 2 is to iterate over a list of number words and search for their indices in each line of the dataset with something like...